argonne-lcf/CompPerfWorkshop/05_scaling-DL/src/cpw/DDP/README.md

 ## DDP support

-DDP is only available in newer versions of python, and on ThetaGPU works most reliably using Nvidia's docker or singularity containers.
-The examples here will use these containers.

 For collective communication, DDP can use `NCCL` on GPUs, and `gloo` on CPUs.

 ## Setting up DDP